niolabs/docs/getstarted.rst

 Setting up a NIO Project
 ------------------------

-To use the nio CLI you need `git` (a distributed version control tool) and a `GitHub account <http://github.com>` with `ssh access <https://help.github.com/articles/generating-ssh-keys>`.
+To use the nio CLI you need `git <https://git-scm.com>`_ (a distributed version control tool) and a `GitHub account <http://github.com>`_ with `ssh access <https://help.github.com/articles/generating-ssh-keys>`_.

-To help you get started, we provide a `project template <https://github.com/nio-blocks/project_template>` which reflects the standard directory structure of a nio project.
-Use the nio CLI to create a new project from the template.

-Verify that you can connect to git with: `ssh git@github.com`.
-It should return something like "Hi YOUR_USER_NAME!
+After getting your github account set up and adding your ssh key to it (click the links above if you need help with this), verify that you can connect to git with: `ssh -T git@github.com`.
+It should return something like "Hi <YOUR_USER_NAME>!
 You've successfully authenticated, but GitHub does not provide shell access."

-For Windows
 If you have having trouble connecing, type this and then try again: ``eval $(ssh-agent -s) && ssh-add ~/.ssh/id_rsa``

+To help you get started, we provide a `project template <https://github.com/nio-blocks/project_template>`_ which reflects the standard directory structure of a nio project.
+Use the nio CLI to create a new project from the template:

 .. code-block:: bash

     cd ~/nio/projects
-    nio new <project_name>
+    nio new <name_your_project>
     cd <project_name>

 If you don't have ssh access set up for GitHub then try using the https flags:

 .. code-block:: bash

-    nio new <project_name> --https
+    nio new <name_your_project> --https

 The first thing we're going to need is some blocks.
 We provide a selection of `open source blocks <https://github.com/nio-blocks>` for your convenience, but, remember, nio is designed to make it easy for you to develop custom blocks; more on this later.
 For now, let's just get a group of blocks that we've categorized as *util*.